Jason Statham: In popular media

 In 2003, Statham appeared in three British television commercials for the Kit Kat chocolate bar.
-Described as a "break philosopher", he philosophised about salmon swimming upstream, a Mexican fisherman, and the relative speeds and ages of animals, before ending with a reminder that "taking a break" (alluding to the Kit Kat slogan) is an important part of life.

 In the comic book series Ultimate Spider-Man, that series' version of the villain Vulture was rendered by artist Mark Bagley to resemble actor Statham, per writer Brian Michael Bendis' instructions.

 In the Twenty One Pilots song "Pet Cheetah" released in 2018, Statham is mentioned in the lyrics.

 Personal life

 Statham has been in a relationship with model Rosie Huntington-Whiteley since 2010.
 The couple announced their engagement in January 2016.
 Their son was born in June 2017.
 Their daughter was born on 2 February 2022.
 They lived in Beverly Hills for a number of years before moving back to London in 2020.

-Statham holds a black belt in karate.
+He holds a black belt in karate.

 Statham enjoys wakeboarding, jet skiing, windsurfing, and rock climbing.
 He is known for performing many of his own stunts.
-While filming on location in Bulgaria for The Expendables 3, he drove a truck off the road in Varna and crashed into the Black Sea due to malfunctioning brakes.
+While filming in Bulgaria for The Expendables 3, he drove a truck off the road in Varna and crashed into the Black Sea due to malfunctioning brakes.

 In a 2013 interview with Vanity Fair, Statham advocated for stunt performers to be given their own category at the Academy Awards: "All of the stunt men, these are the unsung heroes.
 They really are.
 Nobody is giving them any credibility.
 They're risking their necks.
 And then you've got poncy actors pretending like they're doing [the stunts]."

 In 2014, Statham was inducted into the International Sports Hall of Fame.